 Click Start then click Network Connections to open the "Network Connections" window.

-OR Click Start, Control Panel, Network and Internet Connections, and finally click Network
+Click Start, Control Panel, Network and Internet Connections, and finally click Network Connections.

 Right click "LAN Area Connection N", where N is the number of the LAN connection you want to use with LANforge ICE.
 For the first LAN Area Connection of your system N will be blank.